diego-chacon16/beer_data_exploration/README.md

 ### The project addresses the following key inquiries:

-+ Strongest Beers by Brewery: Identify breweries producing the strongest beers based on Alcohol by Volume (ABV).
++ __Strongest Beers by Brewery__: Identify breweries producing the strongest beers based on Alcohol by Volume (ABV).
-+ Top-Rated Beers: Determine which beers have received the highest overall ratings.
++ __Top-Rated Beers__: Determine which beers have received the highest overall ratings.
-+ Factors Influencing Beer Ratings: Investigate the most important factors affecting user ratings, including appearance, palette, taste, and aroma.
++ __Factors Influencing Beer Ratings__: Investigate the most important factors affecting user ratings, including appearance, palette, taste, and aroma.
 + Preferred Beer Styles: Identify customer and reviewer preferences for specific beer styles.
 + Beer Recommendations: Recommend beers based on insights, offering personalized suggestions to friends.
 + Customer-Favorite Beers: Uncover if there is a clear favorite beer among customers based on reviews.